SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ## Connect to Azure AD applications using the AadHttpClient

-Starting from version 1.4.1, SharePoint Framework simplifies connecting to APIs secured with AAD.
-Using the new **AadHttpClient** you can easily connect to APIs secured with AAD, without having to implement authentication and authorization yourself.
+Starting from version 1.4.1, SharePoint Framework simplifies connecting to APIs secured with Azure AD.
+Using the new **AadHttpClient** you can easily connect to APIs secured with Azure AD, without having to implement authentication and authorization yourself.
 Internally, the **AadHttpClient** implements the Azure AD OAuth flow using ADAL JS using the **SharePoint Online Client Extensibility** service principal to obtain a valid access token.
 The **SharePoint Online Client Extensibility** service principal is provisioned by Microsoft and available in the Azure Active Directory of all Office 365 tenants.

 To use the **AadHttpClient** in your SharePoint Framework solution, add the following `import` clause in your main web part file: